IyesGames/minewars/doc/src/gameplay/actions.md

 the nearest city by distance (if unowned).
 The cost may be spread out between multiple cities, if there are active road connections.

+Items can be deployed only to empty (not containing a structure or item) land tiles.

+Additionally, decoys can be "upgraded" to mines.

 ## Initiate Construction

 Cooldown: **0.5 sec**.